braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/integration.md

 platform:
   - Android
   - FireOS
-description: "This reference article covers how to integrate in-app messaging in your Android application."
+description: "This reference article covers how to integrate in-app messaging in your Android or FireOS application."
 channel:
   - in-app messages